zalyoung/gitlab-handbook/content/handbook/engineering/cto-leadership-team.md

 The entire Engineering group is invited, though anyone at GitLab is welcome to attend and contribute to [the All-Hands agenda](https://drive.google.com/drive/search?q=engineering%20all%20hands%20agenda) (internal).
 As with all general meetings at GitLab, attendance is optional though encouraged, and will be recorded.

+Two Weeks Before the All Hands:

+1. CTO EBA will add a topic to the leadership weekly meeting to solicit discussion topics and assign DRIs.
+2. CTO EBA will prepare a slide deck template and script doc for use by all presenters.

 ## CTO Leadership Offsite

 The quarterly CTO Leadership Offsite provides a forum for longer-form discussion among the CTO's Leadership Team.
 This offsite is planned by the OCTO Team and rotates between in-person and virtual.